-Prerequisites: Completion of all major courses and successful admission to the Internship.
+Prerequisites: Completion of all major courses with a grade of C or better and successful admission to the Internship.
 Co-requisite: ECM 483.

 This course is designed to provide experience useful in stimulating and guiding the learning activities of students, developing teaching and management skills of a high order, and promoting professional attitudes that are necessary for successful teaching and childcare management.